ladybug-tools/ladybug-primer/text/components/Incident_Radiation.md

 #### Inputs
 * ##### sky_mtx [Required]
-A Sky Matrix from the "LB Cumulative Sky Matrix" component, which describes the radiation coming from the various patches of the sky.
+A Sky Matrix from the "LB Cumulative Sky Matrix" component or the "LB Benefit Sky Matrix" component, which describes the radiation coming from the various patches of the sky.
 The "LB Sky Dome" component can be used to visualize any sky matrix to understand its relationship to the test geometry.
 * ##### geometry [Required]
 Rhino Breps and/or Rhino Meshes for which incident radiation analysis will be conducted.
 If Breps are input, they will be subdivided using the _grid_size to yeild individual points at which analysis will occur.
 If a Mesh is input, radiation analysis analysis will be performed for each face of this mesh instead of subdividing it.
 * ##### context